cpanery/json-sql/README.md

 # JSON-SQL

-JSON-SQL is a specification which defines a standard, database-vendor-agnostic common SQL statement description (and JSON representation).
-This is a specification aims to be a standards-compliant, e.g. SQL-92, and allow for the development of better SQL statement generation, libraries, object-mappers, and other tooling.
-The specification is a valid JSON Schema document which can be validated using any JSON Schema validator with support for _"https://json-schema.org/draft/2019-09/schema"_.
+JSON-SQL is a specification which defines a standard for describing SQL statements using language-agnostic representations (data structures).
+This specification aims to be standards-compliant, i.e. supporting the full-range of SQL-92 expressions, and to enable the development of better (more accurate and robust) SQL statement generation, libraries, object-mappers, and other tooling.
+The specification is a valid JSON-Schema document which can be validated using any JSON-Schema validator with support for _"https://json-schema.org/draft/2019-09/schema"_.

 ## Features